Things To Do In Dubai

 Walk the narrow alleys of history at Al Fahidi Quarter in Bur Dubai, known as Bastakia.
 The place is soaked with Emirati heritage, with its traditional houses having wind towers, galleries, and museums.

-Bastakia was established back in the 1890s by merchants, later becoming housing for immigrant workers.
-The city’s municipality wanted to demolish the heritage quarter at one point in history.
-However, legend has it that Prince Charles suggested preserving the area during his visit to the UAE 1989.
+Bastakia was established by merchants in the 1890s and later became a refuge for immigrant workers.
+At one point, the municipality wanted to demolish the heritage quarter.
+Legend has it that Prince Charles suggested preserving the area during his visit to the UAE in 1989.
 The plans to demolish the neighborhood were canceled.

 It is exciting to see numerous galleries and old houses with wind towers, the earliest forms of air conditioning.
 Only the wealthiest traders would have wind towers.
 The architecture and intricate designs on different elements of the houses will fascinate you.